fassetar/catalog/README.md

 Purpose
 ============
  This project is currently hosted on azure and using gcloud to host solr.
-Data is coming from my blog in my blog title and tags and the facets are pulled directly from my blog rather than listed in the application.
+Data is coming from my blog where the titles and tags are pulled directly rather than listed here.

-  - This project demo's locally an example using solr+solrnet
- - On the server demo's real data from blogger without solr
-   - Allow users to search the blog, github projects, and linkedin info.
- - Demo's in docs with azure + solr